shielsr/assignment-03/README.md

 - Set up Flask.
 Created the app.py file and template html files.
 - Got the placeholder 'gig' working, along with the ability to 'purchase' tickets
 - Added basic login session functionality
+- Allowed users to add new gigs, with loop on homepage showing newly added gigs.